umd-lib/reciprocal-borrowing-dev-env/README.md

 borrow-local$ bundle install
 ```

+---
-**Note:** Installing the gems (especially the "bootstrap-sass" gem) will take
+**Note:** Installing the gems will take approximately 10-20 minutes, but are
-approximately 20 minutes.
-The gems will be stored in the "vendor/bundle"
+stored in the "vendor" directory of the Reciprocal Borrowing application, so
-directory of the "reciprocal-borrowing" checkout, so they will still be present
+the gems will still be available after stopping and restarting tje Shibboleth SP
-even if the "borrow-local" Docker container restarts.

-### 5) Accessing the application
+"borrow-local"container.

+The gems are configured to use the "amd64" archictecture, and so are not
+directly usable on an M-series laptop, outside of the Docker container.

+---

-5.1) To access the application, in a web browser, go to:
+3.2) Access the application in a web browser by
+going to, go to:

 <https://borrow-local/>